 What if a pupil is isolating at home when the School is open?

-If a pupil is absent from School due to illness, he should rest and catch up on work upon their return, in the usual way.
 A pupil’s Head of Year will facilitate extra support in cases of more prolonged absence.

 What if the School is partially closed?